Urgent action is needed for swifts, as Hampshire Swifts reports:

 Swifts pair for life and are ‘site-faithful’, so if a building has been demolished, renovated, or the gap obstructed or repaired, they must find somewhere new and quickly.
 Swifts are only here for around three months, two of which are spent raising chicks - so if an alternative site can’t be found fast, a whole breeding season will be skipped.

-That’s where we can change things.
-By erecting swift boxes on our houses we can offer alternative nesting sites and hopefully grow the Petersfield population of swifts.
+By erecting swift boxes on our houses or integrating swift bricks into buildings we can offer alternative nesting sites and hopefully grow the Petersfield population of swifts.

 Inspired by a Penns Road resident, this new PeCAN project hopes to help Petersfield cultivate a bigger scream of swifts (the collective term), heading to Africa for the winter and returning in April and May, to grace the sky over our town for years to come.
 With small neighbourhood groups taking action across the whole of Petersfield we could become a model within the National Park, for creating Swift Streets.

 In 2023 we hosted two oversubscribed and inspiring talks on swifts from Hampshire Swifts representative Catharine Gale, and we hope to repeat the event.
 In April, 21 swift boxes were installed in the Penns Road area, just a day before the first swifts were spotted in Petersfield!
-30 swift boxes have also recently been installed in Buriton.
+Since then nearly 40 more swift boxes have been installed in Petersfield, with 30 also placed in surrounding villages.

 Would you like to see more swifts in Petersfield?
 Then why not put up a swift box!